rust-lang/book/redirects/attributes.md

 % Attributes

-There is a new edition of the book and this is an old link.
+<small>There is a new edition of the book and this is an old link.</small>

 > Any item declaration may have an attribute applied to it.